homecluster-dev/homelab-autoscaler/docs/getting-started/installation.md

 # Installation Guide

-This guide covers installing the homelab-autoscaler using Helm, the recommended production deployment method.
+This guide covers installing the homelab-autoscaler using Helm, the recommended deployment method.

-> ℹ️ **NOTE**: Review [Known Issues](../troubleshooting/known-issues.md) for current limitations and configuration recommendations before production deployment.
+> ℹ️ **NOTE**: Review [Known Issues](../troubleshooting/known-issues.md) for current limitations and configuration recommendations before deployment.

 ## Prerequisites